NickAnderegg/static-conversations-demo/content/post/issue-based-comments.md

 self.output_dir.mkdir(parents=True, exist_ok=True)
 ```

-Finally, we pass the credentials to create a `GitHubAPI` instance that we'll use to communicate with the GitHub API:
+Finally, we pass the credentials to create a `GitHubAPI` instance that will communicate with the API:

 ```python
 self.api = GitHubAPI(credentials=self.credentials)